PenceP/strmr/TASKS.md

 ### 5. Add ExoPlayer [https://github.com/androidx/media] and get trailers button working from tmdb api "official" videos [api.themoviedb.org/3/movie/120/videos?language=en-US]
 use the video that has official key=true and "Trailer" in the name key.

+### 6. Add Season/Episode View
+ - Modern view that displays air date, episode summary, episode screenshot as landscape image, etc

+### 7. Auto-update functionality
+ - implement versioning and ping server on start to see if there's an updated version. if so, download and install it
 ---

 **Next up: Start on Task 1 (MediaDetails Page).**